divsidhu-26/Wireless-Mesh-Network-Based-Sound-Detection/README.md

 Voila!
 Website gets deployed at http://127.0.0.1:<port-number>

 The Arduino folder contains the codes for the arduinos
+1. r1ino: Arduino code for a node not on the edge of the mesh.
+It transmits value received both from a sound sensor and from        </t>another sensor node
+2. r2.ino : Arduino code for reading value from a sound sensor on an edge node and transmitting it through XBee

 RPI/script_py is the python script to be run on the RPI.